The King of the Cats: Influence

 John Dunlop wrote a poem version of the story, inspired by the version found in Lord Lyttelton's letters, which was included in Poems on Several Occasions from 1793 to 1816 (1836).

 The story was mentioned in Henrietta Christian Wright's 1895 book Children's Stories in American Literature.

-On the death of Algernon Charles Swinburne in 1909, W. B. Yeats (then 38 years of age) was reported to have declared to his sister "I am king of the cats."
+On the death of Algernon Charles Swinburne in 1909, W. B. Yeats (then 38 years of age) was reported to have declared to his sister: "I am king of the cats."

 Polish-French modern artist Balthus inscribed his 1935 self-portrait "A Portrait of H.M.
 The King of the Cats Painted by Himself."

-Stephen Vincent Benét's 1929 short story "The King of the Cats" based around this folk story was selected by The Library of America for inclusion in its two-century retrospective of American Fantastic Tales, edited by Peter Straub.
+Stephen Vincent Benét's 1929 short story "The King of the Cats", based around this folk story, was selected by The Library of America for inclusion in its two-century retrospective of American Fantastic Tales, edited by Peter Straub.
+Straub's 1980 novel Shadowland references this tale as a central theme.

 Frances Jenkins Olcott's 1942 anthology Good Stories For Great Holidays included a version of Charlotte S. Burne's "The King of the Cats" adapted by Ernest Rhys.

-Peter Straub's 1980 book Shadowland references this tale as a central theme.

-Barbara Sleigh's 1954 children's book Carbonel: The King of the Cats is inspired in part by this tale, as are its two sequels, The Kingdom of Carbonel and Carbonel and Callidor, which make up the Carbonel series.
+Barbara Sleigh's 1954 children's book Carbonel: The King of the Cats is inspired in part by this tale, as are its two sequels, The Kingdom of Carbonel and Carbonel and Callidor, which comprise the Carbonel series.

 Paul Galdone published a children's picture book in 1980 titled King of the Cats.